getFairAI/decentralised-inference/documents/whitepaper.md

 ## XIII.
 Conclusion

 <p align="justify">
-In conclusion, big tech companies' centralization of AI computation has raised concerns about the potential for a concentration of power and control over AI technology.
+In conclusion, big tech companies' centralisation of AI computation has raised concerns about the potential for a concentration of power and control over AI technology.
 Decentralising AI inference computation can help to address this problem by creating a more equitable, transparent, and accessible network for AI technology.
 </p>

 <p align="justify">